mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

 **Difference between Collection and Generics** :
-- Collection : Collections are way to store organize data.
+- Collection : Collections are way to store organised data.
 - We get Arrays, List, Queue.
 -
 - Generics : Generics are way to create  template for a class or method.
 - Using templates we can make our class of method more flexible and reusable.

 **Lazy Loading** :
-- In c# we often use lazy loading to defer the initialization of the object or data until it is needed.
+- In c# we often use lazy loading to defer the initialisation of the object or data until it is needed.
 - this is useful when we are dealing with large dataset or expensive resource.
 - The `Lazy<T>` class in C# provides a straightforward way to implement lazy loading.